 I've listed a few other ideas below and some different spice blends at the end of the recipe.
 Do you regularly cook pork shoulder?
 What do you like to do with it?

 You'll need 4 to 6 pounds of boneless pork shoulder or butt (or 5 to 7 pounds bone-in).
 Before beginning, heat the oven to 325°F. Place an oven rack in the lower-middle of the oven.

-How To Cook a Pork Shoulder
+How To Cook (and Shred) a Pork Shoulder

 Makes approximately 10 cups shredded pork

 What You Need